Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -SigningCertificate
-The current certificate used to sign tokens passed to the Azure Active Directory Identity platform.
+Specifies the current certificate used to sign tokens passed to the Azure Active Directory Identity platform.

 ```yaml
 Type: String